 Background regarding the potential restoration projects is presented in Sections 3.1 through 3.3.
-Section 3.4 presents recommended actions for restoring native fish habitat and populations to the Meduxnekeag River Watershed.
+Section 3.4 presents potential restoration measures for native fish habitat and populations to the Meduxnekeag River Watershed.
 As described in Section 1.5, the restoration of Atlantic salmon populations to the Meduxnekeag River Watershed is a primary goal of the Tribe.
-Therefore this section focuses on the restoration of Atlantic salmon populations and habitats, within the context of diadromous populations and habitats.
+Therefore, this section focuses on the restoration of Atlantic salmon populations and habitats, within the context of diadromous populations and habitats.
 In general, improvements made to the fish habitat of the Meduxnekeag River Watershed will benefit all native diadromous species.

-3.1 Restoration Goals and Objectives
+3.1 Identify and Screen Measures

-Section 2.1 presented an overview of the existing watershed conditions and a list of problems and restoration opportunities identified by HBMI.
+Section 2.1 presented an overview of the existing watershed conditions and a list of problems and restoration opportunities that were identified in discussions by participating United States and Canadian agencies and Tribes at the bi-annual International Wolastoq Transboundary Summits.
 While not all of these problems can be completely remedied through this WAS/Plan, this section attempts to provide an initial screening/evaluation of potential projects and a roadmap for how HBMI and/or the USACE might achieve improvements for each of these problems; it also includes metrics for determining success (where possible).
-The restoration goals identified by HBMI and USACE for the Meduxnekeag River Watershed are as follows:
+The restoration goals identified by HBMI and USACE for the Meduxnekeag River Watershed follow below: